WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 The client can obtain the current state of the call at any time by querying the call URI.
-The server MUST return a call description which includes the directive, call direction, calling and called parties, and the handler which is being used.
+The server MUST return a call description which includes the client and server directives, call direction, calling and called parties, and the handler which is being used.
 This aspect of RIPT is essential for allowing clients to fail, recover, and re-obtain the state of the call.

 ## Sending and Receiving Media